Fourth of July (film)

-Fourth of July is a 2022 American comedy drama film directed by Louis C.K., and written by Louis C.K. and Joe List.
+Fourth of July is a 2022 American comedy drama film directed and produced by Louis C.K., who co-wrote the screenplay with Joe List.
 The film stars List as Jeff, a New York City-based jazz pianist and recovering alcoholic who visits his family in rural Maine for Independence Day, and confronts them about the emotional traumas he experienced with them starting when he was a child.
-It was directed and produced by Louis C.K., who self-financed the film.
+The film's $2 million budget was self-financed by C.K.

 Fourth of July premiered at New York City's Beacon Theatre on June 30, 2022.